cavalen/aolab-azure/README.md

 Forbidden for url: https://management.azure.com/subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/resourcegroups/AO-LAB-student?api-version=2017-05-10"}

 ```
 You need to add a **Contributor Role** to your Registered Application in Azure.
+See the PDF guide for more info.

+**Playbook Description:**
 **01 Azure resources**\
 The first playbook creates a Resource Group, a Security Group and a VNET (10.1.0.0/16) with 3 Subnets: Management (10.1.1.0/24), External (10.1.10.0/24) and Internal (10.1.20.0/24)